johnthehow/dependency_probe/README.md

 # Usage
 1. edit config.py
-2. execute run.py without arguments
+2. execute run.py (for single layer) or batch_run.py (for all layers) without arguments